10 reasons to see Italy's new hot destination

 Arrosticini, thin mutton skewers, are one of its most famous dishes.
 Simply salted and flame-grilled, they are ordered at family dining tables in the hundreds.

-Abruzzo also has a long history of pasta making and has produced handmade spaghetti alla chitarra for more than 200 years.
+Abruzzo also has a long history of pasta-making and has produced handmade spaghetti alla chitarra for more than 200 years.

 This variety of egg pasta is pushed through a wooden contraption that has stainless steel guitar-like strings.